consta-l/cream-docs/developer/crtokens.md

 ## **Exchange Rate**

-Each crToken is convertible into an ever increasing quantity of the underlying asset, as interest accrues in the market.
+Each eRSDL is convertible into an ever increasing quantity of the underlying asset, as interest accrues in the market.
 The exchange rate between a crToken and the underlying asset is equal to:

 ```jsx
 exchangeRate = (getCash() + totalBorrows() - totalReserves()) / totalSupply()